SamsonPHP/css/docs/Index.md

 corresponds to *project root resource relative path*.

 ## Events
-List of events that are fired within this module:
+This module supports [SamsonPHP/event](https://github.com/samsonphp/event) eventing model for module interoperation and this is a list of events that are fired within this module:
  * ```\samsonphp\css\CSS::E_BEFORE_HANDLER``` - Fires before CSS resource was processed
  * ```\samsonphp\css\CSS::E_AFTER_HANDLER``` - Fires after CSS resource was processed